harshpandey002/portfolio-new/blogs/get-started-with-solidity-hardhat-and-etherjs.md

 If you're stuck somewhere and want help, you can message me on [LinkedIn](https://www.linkedin.com/in/harshpandey002/).

-_BlockTrain will support Comment and Reply soon._
+_Blogs will support Comment and Reply soon._

 ## 🏃‍♀️ Get your local environment up and running